Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Commerce, TX

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also call a technician if you notice any new issues, like strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice annually.
+After the inspection, your technician will inform you if any services are required.
+You should also schedule an inspection if you notice new issues such as unusual smells, leaks, or strange noises.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
-The exact amount of time will depend on factors like how large your home is, how easily accessible different areas are, and whether your technician runs into any problems.
+The exact amount of time will depend on factors like the size of your home, how easily accessible different parts of the system are, and whether your technician runs into any problems.

-Typically, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer these options, you might consider taking out a loan on your own.
-Be sure to speak with a financial advisor and your HVAC company to determine what options are available and appropriate for your situation.
+Usually, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
+Be sure to speak with a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: